nickgogan/2demo-wikipediavectoratlas/README.md

 - Store and index data in MongoDB with vector search capabilities
 - Configurable processing options (by records, size, or entire dataset)
 - Modern configuration management using environment variables or `pyproject.toml`
+- Support for both raw and pre-embedded document storage
+- Toggle for embedding generation to optimize processing

 ## Prerequisites

 - Python 3.8+
-- MongoDB Atlas or local MongoDB instance
+- MongoDB Atlas or local MongoDB instance (version 6.0+ for vector search)
 - `uv` package manager (recommended) or `pip`

 ## Installation